Skip to main content

 Filing Supplemental Claims: Getting Paid for What They Missed

-How to file a supplement when the insurance company's estimate missed damage.
+How to file a supplement when the insurance company's estimate missed damage, and how to maximize your recovery through the supplement process.

 The insurance company's first estimate is rarely the last word.
-As repairs proceed, additional damage is often discovered that wasn't visible during the initial inspection.
-A supplemental claim — or "supplement" — is your request for additional payment to cover damage or repair costs that weren't included in the original estimate.
+As repairs proceed, additional damage is often discovered that was not visible during the initial inspection.
+A supplemental claim — or "supplement" — is the policyholder's request for additional payment to cover damage or repair costs that were not included in the original estimate.

 Filing supplements is a normal and expected part of the claims process.
 Experienced adjusters know that complex claims often require multiple supplements.
-Don't feel like you're asking for a favor — you're exercising your right to full indemnification under your policy.
+Do not feel like you are asking for a favor — you are exercising your right to full indemnification under your policy.

 When to File a Supplement